Several types of mutation are identified and described in the cha... | Channels for Pearson+

 Several types of mutation are identified and described in the chapter.
 These include (1) promoter mutation, (2) splice site mutation, (3) missense mutation, (4) frameshift mutation, and 5) nonsense mutation.
 Match the following mutation descriptions with the type(s) of mutations listed above.
 More than one mutation type might match a description.

-A mutation that produces a mutant protein that differs from the wild-type protein at one amino acid position.
+A mutation that changes several amino acids in a protein and results in a protein that is shorter than the wild-type product.

 Master Point Mutations with a bite sized video explanation from Kylia GoodnerStart learning